The Top 4 Yoga Poses to Relax, According to Experts

 - Lie on your back.

-- Hug your knees into your chest.
+- Hug your knees to your chest.
 Then, drop both knees over to one side as you twist your torso in the opposite direction.
 Keep both shoulders on the ground throughout.

-- Try to keep your knees and hips in line with each other as you draw them toward the floor, and keep your chest as square to the ceiling as you can and look up at the ceiling.
-If you want a stretch for your neck and it feels comfortable, you can look in the opposite direction as your knees.
+- Try to keep your knees and hips in line with each other as you draw them towards the floor, and keep your chest as square to the ceiling as you can while looking up at it.
+If you want a stretch for your neck and it feels comfortable, you can look in the opposite direction to your knees.

 - Hold this stretch for one to three minutes, and then repeat on the other side.